Countering the Anti-Gun Narrative in the Wake of Uvalde, TX

 Problem #1A – The Abundance of Firearms

 To date, the best estimates state that some 100 million citizens hold some 400 million firearms in their possession.
 They range from relatively ancient collectibles to modern sporting rifles.
-Conservative estimates put the number of civilian AK- and AR-platform rifles in the US at about 1/4 of the total number of firearms (that’s ~100 million, for the non-math people out there).
+Conservative estimates put the number of civilian AK- and AR-platform rifles in all varieties in the US at about 1/4 of the total number of firearms (that’s ~100 million, for the non-math people out there).
+About 20 million of those are the AR-15s that gun-control proponents seek to ban.
 These rifles have been sold in the US for more than half a century, so there are a BUNCH of them out there.

 But there are more than 100 million of them already in private hands.
 If agents of the state decide that they’re going to go door to door to gather them up, they’d better prepare for a civil-war level response by AR-15 owners who went from legal gun owner to felon with the stroke of a pen.
 That level of tyranny is the very reason many of them have their AR-15s in the first place.